ja-css/secret/Food/Honey dough bites.md

 Let the dough sit in the fridge for a few hours.
 Form flat cookies.

-Bake at 375 F for 20 minutes, or until golden brown.
+Bake at 375 F for 20 minutes, or until golden brown (on a parchment list?).
 After 10 minutes flip cookies.

+## Memo: cookies will harden excessively if baked for longer than 30 (25?) minutes.